HybridFox/hyperstats-frontend/README.md

 * `docker-compose up --build`
 * `The front-end runs on port 4350`

-NOTE: Sometimes the front-end application doens't compiles, to fix this you need to edit a file and the front-end will recompile itself
+NOTE: Sometimes the front-end application doens't compiles, to fix this you need to edit a file and the front-end will recompile itself.

 ---
 ## Codebase ##